4265 San Felipe # 1000

 • Fighting for justice on behalf of yourself and your family against predatory social media companies

-Contact Reich & Binstock Today
+Contact Reich & Binstock to File a Social Media Addiction Lawsuit

 At Reich & Binstock, we recognize that, while social media does have many benefits, it can be extremely harmful to children and teens.
 Even young adults can suffer from excessive social media use.
 If you are a parent of a child who has been harmed by social media, or if you are an adult who has been harmed by social media, you deserve compensation for that harm.
-Social media companies must be held accountable for encouraging addiction and harming teens and children.
-To schedule a free consultation about your case, please contact the personal injury attorneys at Reich & Binstock by completing the online form today.

 Contact Us For a Free Legal Consultation